Tartsi/tiralabra/documentation/implementation.md

 - Python lists are used to create the 2D-array representation of the board, and to store information regarding made and potential moves for the AI.
 - If iterative deepening is to be implemented, Python dictionaries will also be utilized for generating best possible move for each situation.

-- More information will be provided as the project advances
+- Rest of the information will be available at the end of the project.

 ### Achieved Time and Space Complexity